 The Coast Guard in Brief.
-The Coast Guard, the federal government's principal maritime law-enforcement agency, is a military service and a branch of the armed forces that normally operates within the Department of Transportation (DoT).1 It has about 36,000 active-duty uniformed personnel, 8,000 reserve personnel, about 6,000 civilian personnel and a budget for FY2002 of \$5.702 billion.
-It performs a wide variety of missions that it groups into four major roles - maritime law enforcement, maritime safety, marine environmental protection, and national defense.
+The Coast Guard, the federal government's principal maritime law-enforcement agency, is a military service and a branch of the armed forces that normally operates within the Department of Transportation (DoT).1 It has about 36,000 active-duty uniformed personnel, 8,000 reserve personnel, about 6,000 civilian personnel, and an annual budget of about \$5 billion.2 It performs a wide variety of missions that it groups into four major roles - maritime law enforcement, maritime safety, marine environmental protection, and national defense.
 The Coast Guard and its predecessor agencies have participated in every major U.S. conflict since the War of 1812.

 Homeland-Security Operations After September 11.
-In response to the terrorist attacks of September 11, 2001, the Coast Guard took actions to create what is the largest port-security operation since World War II.
+In response to the terrorist attacks of September 11, 2001, the Coast Guard took several initial actions to strengthen protection of U.S. ports and waterways from potential maritime terrorist threats.
 Coast Guard cutters and aircraft were diverted from more distant operating areas, such as the North Atlantic, the Caribbean, and the Eastern Pacific, to patrol U.S. ports and coastal waters.
-The Coast
+The Coast Guard Captain of the Port for New York/New Jersey temporarily closed local waterways to all traffic and coordinated the evacuation by water of hundreds of thousands of people from Manhattan.
+Additional Coast Guard patrol craft were assigned to the Potomac River and Chesapeake Bay to protect the Washington, DC, area against potential attack.
+The Coast Guard also exercised its authority to establish and enforce naval protection zones (security zones) to protect Navy ships and bases.